 - Japanese Aralia Plant (Fatasia Japonica)

 Let these plants dry out before watering again.
 Typically about 2-3 times per week.
 These plants are foliage plants and should be fertilized more often.
-If you want them to look good all year long I would recommend once per month.
-Use a good all purpose indoor fertilizer.
-It’s best to use Orchid food for orchids and African Violet food for African Violets, the rest should be the all purpose food.
+If you want them to look good all year long I would recommend them once per month.
+Use a good all-purpose indoor fertilizer.
+It’s best to use Orchid food for orchids and African Violet food for African Violets, the rest should be all-purpose food.

 Flowering indoor plants

 Flowering plants that require more care.
 Here is a small list of the most common ones.